 - Mason Jars: Home canning is a great way to preserve your harvest.
 For more information on Mason jars and canning, check out this blog post about the history of canning.
 You will find resources regarding canning safety, pasteurization, pickling, our Home Canning Guide, and more.

 At this time of Thanksgiving, we have the opportunity to reflect on all that we are grateful for.
-At Container & Packaging Supply, we are thankful for the opportunity to work with you, our customers.
+At Container and Packaging, we are thankful for the opportunity to work with you, our customers.
 We want to help you have a positive experience, and want to help you find the perfect containers and closures for your products.
-If you can’t find what you need on our website, please contact us, and we will help you find what you need.
+If you can't find what you need on our website, please contact us, and we will help you find what you need.
 We are happy to help you create custom projects, design labels, print on your containers, and more.
-Have a happy and safe Thanksgiving from all of us at Container & Packaging Supply!
+Have a happy and safe Thanksgiving from all of us at Container and Packaging!